Davospike/segpSPA/Documentation/Backend/README.md

 Plans for meeting:

-- by the end of the day, want to be able to run *docker-compose up* and after this, whoover's machine is running the container, to have a populated database  that we have created
+- by the end of the day, want to be able to run *docker-compose up* and after this, whoever's machine is running the container, to have a populated database  that we have created

 - current problems: we can populate a db by passing in a json file, as follows: